 Racing colors – 1900s

-During the early 1900s, all vehicles competing in organized motorsport events were required to be painted with an auto racing color that indicated the nationality of the car or driver, the competitor in a race.
-Often, these colors were quite different from the ones used in politics or other sports.
+During the early 1900s, participants had to paint all vehicles competing in organized motorsport events with an auto racing color that indicated the nationality of the car or driver, the competitor in a race.
 When Britain first competed in 1902, they had to pick a different color from the national flag colors of red, blue, and white.
 Only because the USA, Germany, and France had already taken these colors.

 “The use of distinctive colors of nationality is compulsory when the supplementary regulations of the competition require it.
 These colors are determined by the nationality of the competitor,” according to the Code Sportif International (C.S.I.) of the Federation Internationale de L’Automobile (F.I.A.).